Summary: Languages graduate Yasmin returned to Leeds for an alumni careers event and shared her experiences with current students.

 Im now a Business Support and Change Officer at Oldham Council, working within a project team that is dedicated to developing and implementing a new HR, Payroll and Finance system for all Council staff to use.
 My role is to support the business manage this change; I work closely with workstream leads to ensure tasks are completed on time and are well-documented.
 I am required to work flexibly across a wide range of mini-projects, such as: collating information for Board and Steering Group meetings, handling the projects change control process, assisting with the cutover plan to move from the old system to the new one and then more administrative tasks such as organising and taking minutes for meetings.

-It sounds like a cliché as these seem to be buzzwords when talking about employability, but the skills I learned at University that have proven to be the most valuable are organisational, analytical and time-management.
+The skills I learned at University that have proven to be the most valuable are organisational, analytical and time-management.
 Being organised and able to manage your time well are crucial to being able to plan your workload effectively, and are especially useful when your workload is hectic and potentially stressful as these skills allow you to approach challenging situations with a logical mindset.
 Along with organisation and time-management, strong analytical skills help you to be able to prioritise tasks; you can assess a project brief, for example, and decipher what the course of action and outcome should be.
 Being analytical also means you can work through problems by figuring out their root cause and providing a solution, rather than simply identifying the issue in the first place.